 The situation came to a head on January 28, when Robinhood and other retail trading venues shut down GameStop trading.
 The move was almost universally condemned across social media, and surprisingly, by both Democrat and Republican politicians in the US.

 At this point, Dogecoin enters the story.
 With their ability to trade GameStop stocks severely hampered, the WallStreetBets Redditors started to look for other assets to pump and alighted on DOGE.
 Anyone who’d bought into Dogecoin at its all-time low in May 2015 would have had good reason to rejoice.
 Thanks to the WallStreetBets pump and yet another endorsement from Elon Musk, the coin reached a new all-time high of $0.078 – representing over 39,000% gains from the ATL.
 Even if you’d bought DOGE on January 27 and sold at the high, you’d have seen returns of nearly 900%.

 The big question is, will the pump sustain?
 At the time of writing, the same question applies to GameStop stock and now silver prices.
 The WallStreetBets crowd doesn’t appear to show any signs of getting bored with pumping their favorite assets.

-However, ultimately, there doesn’t appear to be any long-term bull case for DOGE.
 While the current prices may remain healthy for a short while, nothing about the project’s fundamentals have changed.
 Arguably, the price pump has introduced Dogecoin to an entirely new global audience.
 However, it seems unlikely that there will be a sustained rush to adopt the coin beyond the current influx of price speculators looking to profit from the pump.